Best Fast-Track RN to BSN Online Programs For 2022

 In the BSN program, you will complete professional clinical training as a capstone project that is the culmination of the coursework.
 However, the clinical practicum for an accelerated RN to BSN program is different from the clinical practice you were accustomed to when you became a nurse.

 While the program is online, clinical training will typically occur in the student’s community.
 Your clinical experience generally is involved and may span several months, so make sure to stay focused and on task.
-At the University of Cincinnati
+At the

 , the faculty assigns these projects in the community and capstone courses.

 Instead of learning the necessary skills to be a nurse, the accelerated RN to BSN program’s clinical training has a different aim.
-At Capella University
+At

 , the capstone experience demonstrates the student’s competency in the role of the baccalaureate-prepared nurse in applying evidence-based care to a health problem.